machinelearningZH/ogd_ai-analyzer/README.md

 Swiss OGD offerings follow the [DCAT-AP CH standard](https://www.dcat-ap.ch/), the «Swiss Application Profile for Data Portals and Catalogues».
 While DCAT is beneficial and widely adopted, it can be easily «hacked».

 - It is simple **to create a dataset entry that conforms to the standard, but lacks meaningful content**.
-You can do this for example by simply inputting empty strings, lists or dictionaries for mandatory fields, or by just inputting a single nonsensical element like one character or number.
+You can do this, for example, by simply inputting empty strings, lists or dictionaries for mandatory fields, or by just inputting a single nonsensical element like one character or number.
 - You can also **«misuse» the standard by copying the title into the description field**, adding no additional information.

 These are real issues.
-If you look at OGD catalogues you'll easily find many of these examples and also quite a few datasets that perfectly adhere to the standard but are completely broken.
+If you look at OGD catalogues, you'll easily find many of these examples and also quite a few datasets that perfectly adhere to the standard but are completely broken.

 > [!Note]
 > These problems are not the «fault» of DCAT.
 The standard is a sincere recommendation, but it cannot ensure that every entry is meaningful.
 This responsibility lies with us as data stewards and publishers.